tuwokHowardii/hangamap/README.md

 ## Introduction

-Developing a Hangman game as a means to lean electron.
+Developing a Hangman game as a means to learn electron.
 Styling will be done using bootstrap.